Chairperson 2016-2018 - Dr. Benjamin Forsyth (Benjamin.firstname.lastname@example.org)

 The Teacher Education Faculty (TEF) The Teacher Education Faculty of the University of Northern Iowa exists as part of the total University Faculty, which is defined in Article I, Section 1 of the Constitution of the Faculty of the University of Northern Iowa.
 The primary functions of the Teacher Education Faculty are to provide educational experiences and set policy associated with teacher education programs at the University.
-Membership on the Teacher Education Faculty is restricted as defined in these bylaws.
+Membership on the Teacher Education Faculty is restricted as defined in the UNI Teacher Education Program Bylaws.

 Affiliates of Teacher Education University staff supporting the teacher education program, such as Professional and Scientific and Merit, will be considered Affiliates of Teacher Education and will be included in a communication network administered through the Office of Teacher Education.

-Teacher Education Governing Bodies The main governing structure for Teacher Education at the University of Northern Iowa consists of an Executive Council, two Senates (one Elementary and one Secondary) (see Appendix A), and two Coordinators of Teacher Education (one Elementary and one Secondary).
+Teacher Education Governing Bodies The main governing structure for Teacher Education at the University of Northern Iowa consists of an Executive Council, two Senates (one Elementary and one Secondary) (See the UNI Teacher Education Program Organizational Chart), and two Coordinators of Teacher Education (one Elementary and one Secondary).
 Standing committees with specific teacher education program responsibilities related to maintaining and exceeding compliance requirements established by Chapter 79 report to the Senates and the Executive Council.
 Ad hoc committees are appointed by the Coordinators and/or Executive Council as needed.

 Members of the Teacher Education Faculty consist of voting and nonvoting members.
 Membership is based on the nature of the teaching assignment.
 The following categories constitute the Teacher Education Faculty membership: